 - Trekking and Hiking

-use of a Black Diamond Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)
+Use of a Black Diamond Expeditions trek package includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)

 Price special offer

 - Less crowded than the more well known Everest Base Camp and Annapurna Circuit

 - Breathtaking experiences of the Budhi Gandaki, a deep, long river gorge, with many suspension bridge crossings

 - Trek from the subtropical jungle at lower elevations

 - Thrilling experience of the Himalayan foothills to the high, cold and challenging crossing of the Larkya La above 5,100 meters / 17,000 feet